egonw/shexWorkingBio/index.md

 Author: Egon Willighagen <br />

-With thanks to Andra Waagmeester for contributions.
+With thanks to Andra Waagmeester and Marvin Martens for contributions.

 # Introduction